syedfa/apptentive-documentation/using_apptentive/ios/integration.md

 ## Testing Apptentive Features

 Apptentive interactions are only shown if the conditions set on your Apptentive dashboard are met.
-Your Rating Prompt might only show 3 days after installing the app, for example.
+Your Ratings Prompt might only show 3 days after installing the app, for example.

 This can make some Apptentive features somewhat hard to invoke and test.
 An interaction may or may not be shown whenever you engage and event in your app.

-Please see the [Apptentive testing guide](http://www.apptentive.com/docs/ios/testing/) for directions on how to test that the Rating Prompt, Surveys, and other Apptentive features have been configured correctly.
+Please see the [Apptentive testing guide](http://www.apptentive.com/docs/ios/testing/) for directions on how to test that the Ratings Prompt, Surveys, and other Apptentive features have been configured correctly.